-The Officer Administrator at our school monitors pupil absence on a daily/weekly/monthly basis.
+The attendance officer at our school monitors pupil absence on a daily, weekly and termly basis.

-When a pattern of unauthorised absences have been recorded, the Attendance Lead will write to parents informing them that this has happened and highlighting that further unauthorised absence could result in the issuing of a Penalty Notice.
+Where an unauthorised absence has been recorded, the Attendance Officer/Administrator will write to parents informing them that this has happened and highlighting that further unauthorised absence could result in the issuing of a Penalty Notice.

-In the case of a pattern of unauthorised absence developing, a face-to-face meeting will be held with parents to inform them of the possible consequences and to engage the family in supporting the pupil in resolving any difficulties.
-In some cases, this may result in a formal action plan being produced in the form of an Attendance Contract or support from the RB2L Team being offered.
+In the case of a pattern of unauthorised absence developing, a face-to-face meeting will be held with parents to engage the family in supporting the pupil in resolving any difficulties whilst also informing them of the possible consequences.
+In some cases, this may result in a formal action plan being produced in the form of an Attendance Contract or support from the Attendance Officer.

-If parents fail to attend the meeting this would provide further evidence of lack of engagement and would not in any way hinder the process of referring the case to the Local Authority Court Officer.
+If parents fail to attend the meeting, this would provide further evidence of lack of engagement and would not in any way hinder the process of referring the case to the Local Authority Court Officer.

-If a pupil's absence is causing concern, taking account of the point in the year, the school will contact the parent/carer of the pupil to discuss the reasons for this and to understand the barriers to attendance.
+If a pupil's absence is a cause for concern, taking account of the point in the year, the school will contact the parent/carer of the pupil to discuss the reasons for this and to understand the barriers to attendance.

-19.3 Pupil-level absence data will be collected each term and published at national and local authority level through the DfE's school absence national statistics releases.
+19.3 Pupil-level absence data will be collected each term and published at National and Local levels through the DfE's 'School Absence National Statistics Releases'.
 The underlying school-level absence data is published alongside the national statistics.
-The school will compare attendance data to the national average, and share this with the Academy Council on a termly basis.
+The school will compare attendance data to the National Average and share this with the Academy Council on a termly basis.

 19.4 The Trust reviews attendance through the academy data dashboard.
-Directors of Education of each phase will review the overall attendance reported for each Academy, reporting to the Education Committee on four occasions each academic year.
+Directors of Education review the overall attendance reported for each Academy, reporting to the Education Committee on four occasions each academic year.